#

 If a call seems suspicious, the first and most important step is to hang up.
 Don't worry about being polite; just end the conversation.
 Instruct employees to never use their phone's call-back feature or a number provided by the caller.
 Instead, if they think the call might be legitimate, they should independently find the official phone number for the organization and call them directly.
 After hanging up, they should document everything they can remember: the incoming number, the time of the call, the name the caller used, and the specific request that was made.
 This information is vital for your security team's investigation and is a core part of effective phishing awareness training.

-Report the Incident Through Proper Channels
+Step 2: Report the Incident Immediately

 Once the immediate threat is over, reporting is the next critical step.
 Your internal reporting policy should be the first priority.
 Employees must know exactly how to alert your security, IT, or incident response team.
 This allows your organization to quickly assess the threat, warn other employees about an active campaign, and check systems for related malicious activity.
 After reporting the incident internally, you can also encourage employees to report phone scams to the Federal Trade Commission (FTC).
 This helps federal agencies track scam patterns and protect the wider community, but your organization's internal security always comes first.